ryaoi/shemon/README.md

 # shemon
-To keep eye on your children processus ^_^ (Only for Unix-like operating system for now....)
+To keep an eye on your child processus ^_^ (Only for Unix-like operating system for now....)

 1. todo list: